-For the purpose of district and building operations, including remote learning days or assigned supervision before or after school, staff members will receive alternative hours of service to the work day in order to meet the needs of the district.
+For the purpose of district and building operations, assigned supervision before or after school, staff members will receive alternative hours of service to the work day from their supervisor in order to meet the needs of the district.
 Said hours will not exceed 8 hours per day with the exception of scheduled parent/teacher conference days, which will be compensated as a student contact day in the school calendar.
 On days students are dismissed for "School Improvement Planning" as defined in the board adopted calendar, teachers' departure time is 4:00 p.m.